molnarlin/milestone-project-1/README.md

 * CSS to style the website.
 * Bootstrap to speed up the developing process and help with the accessibility and responsibility.
 Bootstrap and CSS media queries ensure, that the layout changes appropriately across different device screen sizes.
 * I used Balsamiq for my wireframe, so I could think about the structure of my website, size the features, and see how thinks can work/function.
+* I used git for version control.
+* I used GitHub to save my repository and deploy my project online.
 ## 8. Testing
 I was running several tests to see if my website has no errors and is accessible to different users.
 ### 8.1.
 Code validation